hrndz24/horse_racing/README.md

 *Bookmaker:*
 * place odds for a race;
-* money won/lost by clients are withdrawn from/added to bookmaker's account;
+* money won/lost by clients is withdrawn from/added to bookmaker's account;

 *Administrator:*
 * open registration for a race;